Adding a CDH cluster (CCMv2)

-You must register clusters with CDP before you can use those clusters with CDP services and components.
-You can register CDH clusters that can be reached only through private IP address using a reverseSSH tunnel.
+You must register CDH clusters in CDP before you can use them with CDP Public Cloud services and components.

 About this task

-To ensure optimum security, clusters within the customer environment are not accessible for communication.
-They have private IP addresses and cannot be accessed outside the firewall.
-However, to add your cluster to the CDP, a communication line needs to be established.
+To ensure optimal security, clusters within the customer environment are not accessible for communication; They have private IP addresses and cannot be accessed outside the firewall.
+To add your cluster to the CDP, a communication line needs to be established.

-A reverseSSH tunnel solves the problem by establishing a tunnel from the cluster to CDP.
-You must download and install AutoSSH and the connectivity install scripts to establish a secure two-way communication channel.
-The AutoSSH ensures that the connectivity is stable.
+The CCM inverted proxy solves the problem by establishing a connection from the on-prem cluster to CDP.
+You must download and install the jumpgate agent and the connectivity install scripts to establish a secure two-way communication channel.
+The jumpgate agent ensures that the connectivity is stable.
 The connectivity scripts and their installation ensure safe connectivity and communication.

-The high-level steps to register a CDH cluster using a reverseSSH tunnel are as follows:
+The high-level steps to register a CDH cluster using CCM are as follows:

-- You download the AutoSSH rpm from the specified location and the connectivity installation scripts from CDP on to the cluster.
+You download the jumpgate agent rpm from the specified location and the connectivity installation scripts from CDP on to the cluster.

 Before you begin

-Perform the following steps to add a CDH cluster that is not reachable via public IP address.
+Perform the following steps to add a CDH cluster:

-- Provide the connectivity information for your new cluster, then click
+Provide the connectivity information for your new cluster:

-cluster_connectivity_setup_fileszip file onto Cloudera Manager host in your new cluster and then:
+cluster_connectivity_setup_files zipfile onto Cloudera Manager host in your new cluster:

 - Unzip the